 In terms of my phone usage, I am still maintaining a minimal mindset in terms of screen time and volume of apps, but I have taken a bit more of a relaxed attitude with the latter.
 With iOS 14, it introduced a new way to organise apps and how they appear.
 Apple allowed the ability to use custom icons via the Shortcuts app, which was exciting to see, albeit a bit hacky.
 Many designers looked to exploit this feature and make the most of it.
 We saw a wave of icon sets, most of which were mediocre, so I decided to collaborate with Studio Lenzing and design a refined and minimal set named SLM 880 that to me, is distinctive in both style and quality.
 With this in mind, my Home Screen changed quite a lot.

 A Minimalissimo series of gradient style wallpapers specifically designed to hide the iOS dock and blend the much loved notch.
 Hidden Wallpapers is available to download on the Minimalissimo shop.

 I currently have 35 apps in total (including system apps), with only 8 apps used on my Home Screen.

 - Dropbox Paper

 It is worth noting that I do occasionally download other apps if I need to use them only for a short time, but if I no longer need them, I delete them from my phone.
-All of the above are apps I use on a regular or semi-regular basis, with exception to Find My Phone—I’m not that careless.
-I
+All of the above are apps I use on a regular or semi-regular basis, with exception to the Find My app.

 How does your setup compare?
 Are there any apps I should be considering?
 Any tips you want to share?
 Always happy to hear from you.